Spring Cleaning Checklist: Room-by-Room Guide for Calgary Homes

 Deck and Patio

 Calgary’s freeze-thaw cycles are hard on outdoor surfaces.
-Spring is the time to assess the damage and reset.
+Spring is the time to assess the damage and refresh.

 The Annual Safety and Maintenance Checklist